Full-time: four years with 48-weeks industrial placement in Year 3; Part-time: five years

 For 2016/17 fees please refer to our fees page.

 Students engage with employers, both in the classroom (eg. Marks and Spencer and NEXT) and on placements (eg. Debenhams, Matalan, TESCO and ASDA Head offices).
 Students are involved in retailer projects researching footfall, customer traffic and consumer and retailer opinion.
 They often have the opportunity to work alongside tutors in live consultancy work such as experience-touch mapping for multi-channel retailers and high street development projects.
-Students have the opportunity for visits to industry trade fairs and international travel with groups recently visiting India, Hong Kong and New York.
-This enables students to develop a broad knowledge of retail to adapt to any management problem.

 The staff on the programme are friendly, experienced and supportive, and this combination leads to a degree programme which is stimulating, creative and challenging to anyone with retail in mind as a destination career.
 Learning will involve workshops, simulations and role-plays as well as the traditional lectures.